-- Substrate is sensitive to air exposure.
+- c) Unopened substrate is stable until expiration date when stored at 2-10°C - d) Opened substrate on board in external fluids tray is stable for 14 days. - e) Substrate is sensitive to air exposure.
 Keep tightly closed at all times.
-Do not pool bottles of substrate. - 3) Access Wash Buffer (Cat. #81907) - a) Tris buffered saline, surfactant, 0.1% sodium azide and 0.1% ProClin 300. - b) Stable until expiration date when stored at room temperature. - d.
-Standards Preparation: No preparation required. - 1) Beckman Access Free T4 Calibrators (Cat. #33885). - e.
-Control Material: - 1) Bio-Rad Immunoassay Plus Controls (Levels 1, 2, and 3) (Cat. #371, 372, 373). - a) Reconstitute each vial with 5 mL deionized water using a volumetric pipette.
+Do not pool bottles of substrate. - 3) Access Wash Buffer (Cat. #81907). - a) Tris buffered saline, surfactant, 0.1% sodium azide and 0.1% ProClin 300. - b) Stable until expiration date when stored at room temperature. - D. Standards Preparation: No preparation required. - 1) Beckman Access HYPERsensitive hTSH Calibrators (Cat. #33825). - E. Control Material: 1) Bio-Rad - Bio-Rad Immunoassay Plus Controls (Levels 1, 2, and 3) (Cat. #371, 372, 373). - Reconstitute each vial with 5 mL deionized water using a volumetric pipette.
 Replace the stopper and let control stand for 15 minutes.
 Before using, invert vial several times to mix. - b) Reconstituted control is stable for 7 days when stored at 2-8°C. - c) At least two levels of control should be analyzed in a 24 hour time period. - d) Ensure that assay control values are within the concentration ranges stated in the package insert or calculated from cumulative data at CLS. - e) Refer to Quality Control Flow Chart for action decision guidelines.